Forget the small stuff on the dramatic, rugged and windswept coastline where the world-famous 12 Apostles sit.

 - Enjoy a hike along the Great Ocean Walk, which ends at the 12 Apostles

-Top things to do near the 12 Apostles
+Things to do and top attractions at the 12 Apostles

 See the 12 Apostles from the air